sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 ## Permissions

 - Threat Detection requires `Contributor` role user authentication
+  - For AD diagnostic `Security Administrator` role must be granted to on the Organizational level.
+This can be disabled setting `deploy_active_directory=false` on all examples
 - For scanning, an App (with its Service Principal) is required to be created in the ActiveDirectory, to enable ContainerRegistry Task to run the image scanning This requires `Security Administrator` role.